 Courses

-Running Jump Print workshop is introducing a range of courses to provide opportunities to learn more about printmaking.
+Running Jump Print workshop runs a range of short courses to provide opportunities to learn more about printmaking.

 Places are limited to 5 people per course.
 Please note courses are for over-18s only.